 According to the Fresno Library website, “The Heritage Center holds one of the major institutional collections of materials documenting the career of Fresno-born author William Saroyan (1908-1981), consisting of approximately 3,000 items.
 Copies of Saroyan’s separately-published work (books, pamphlets, broadsides, and plays) can be found in the collection.
 Also present are original Saroyan letters and manuscripts; Saroyan appearances in anthologies and magazines; articles and books about Saroyan; various types of ephemera related to Saroyan (clippings, play programs, promotional items, etc.); and sound/video items (records, cassettes, sheet music, videorecordings, etc.).”

 For a less scholarly experience in Fresno, take in a show at the Saroyan Theatre, named for the writer, which offers family entertainment, concerts, and community events in an elegant auditorium setting.

 William Saroyan is the only writer listed on this website who earned and then refused a Pulitzer Prize.
-Read why at williamsaroyansociety.org.
-In addition to this account is the one in Frances Ring’s A Western Harvest: The Gatherings of an Editor.
+The reason is also published in Frances Ring’s A Western Harvest: The Gatherings of an Editor.
 Ring was the editor of Westways Magazine and formerly the last secretary to F. Scott Fitzgerald.
 Though Ring and Saroyan never met, Ring appreciated the short stories Saroyan contributed to Westways Magazine as well as his thought-provoking letters.

 More than 30 years after his death, Saroyan’s work continues to inspire budding writers.
 “The Stanford University Libraries and the William Saroyan Foundation jointly award the William Saroyan International Prize for Writing, a biennial competition for newly-published books,” according to Stanford Universities Libraries.